Attila (metalcore band): EPs, features, and Concrete Throne (2022–present)

 On January 27, 2023, Attila announced that they released official merchandise through the popular chain store Hot Topic, which introduced two brand new shirt designs and one throwback shirt design.

 Nearly two years after the release of "Day Drinking" – on February 24, 2023, Attila released a new song titled "Handshakes With Snakes" as a single.
 The same day, they started the European leg of their "About That Life" 10 Year Anniversary tour, which began in Arnhem, NL Willemeen on February 24.

 Two months later, Attila released their first song to feature clean vocals by lead singer Chris "Fronz" Fronzak on April 27, 2023 titled "Bite Your Tongue" as a single.

 On July 7, 2023 Attila released a new song featuring Ekoh titled "Mia Goth", named after the popular horror movie actress.
 This song was released as a single.
 This song was later released a few months later with their new EP titled Fu4ever.

 On March 3, 2024, Attila began The Angels & Villains EU/UK Tour in Saarbrücken, Germany, and ended May 26 in Pontiac, Michigan.

 On May 23, 2024 Attila released a new song titled "New Devil" featuring Dickie Allen, the lead singer of Infant Annihilator and Nekrogoblikon.

 On June 21, 2024, Chris "Fronz" Fronzak was featured in a new song by Brokencyde titled "Crunk God".
 The song was released as a single.
 The whole band was featured in a new song by Dead Rabbitts, along with Escape the Fate titled "Oxygen".
 The song was released as a single.

 In late 2024, Attila featured on Aurorawave's track titled "Kindness".

 Attila played at Reload Festival on August 14–16, 2025 in Sulingen, Germany.

-In October 2025, the band announced their tenth studio album, Concrete Throne, which is set for release on April 8, 2026.
+In October 2025, the band announced their tenth studio album, Concrete Throne; originally set for release on April 8, 2026, it was released early on March 20.